And it looks to me, ladies and gentlemen, like Democrats not going to get exactly what they want with Hurricane Isaac hitting New Orleans.

 We want to draw your attention to the unprecedented fiscal recklessness of the Obama administration.

-Didn't take them long for their first swipe at President Obama.
+Yep, didn't take them long for their first swipe at President Obama.

 So the effort clearly underway, and it's in full steam to intimidate the Republicans into shutting up.

-This morning on CNN on starting point, the co-host John Berman spoke with Representative Randy Forbes, a Republican from Virginia.
+This morning on CNN on Starting Point, the co-host John Berman spoke with Representative Randy Forbes, a Republican from Virginia.

 It's about the Republican convention and Tropical Storm Isaac.

-And Berman had an observation about me and then wanted to know from this Congressman's point of view if I was right.
+And Berman had an observation about me and then wanted to know from this congressman's point of view if I was right.

 Here's the first of two soundbites.